NoharOSP/Perfect_Works_Build/README.md

 ### Field equipment changes:

-- All of Elly's rods have had their attack increased.
+- All of Elly's rods have had their attack increased (values TBW).
-- WhippaSnappa: Add ‘Inflict Slow on hit’
+- WhippaSnappa: Attack has increased (value TBW).
 - CobraCracka: Change power from 5 to 9
 - Serpent Sting: Add ‘Inflict Confusion on hit’
 - Silver Blood: Add ‘Heal 20% of damage dealt on hit’ -Whip-Lasher: Add ‘Inflict Blind on hit’